Flood Mapping Updates

 Flood Map Information

 The link below will take you to the flood map changes viewer.
-This viewer provides a single location to access flood hazard data across several data life states and facilitates a better understanding of potential changes coming to flood hazard risks.
+This viewer provides a single location to access flood hazard data and facilitate a better understanding of potential changes coming to flood hazard risks.

 Flood Update Summary

 Kettering drains in two directions: to the Great Miami River on the west and to the Little Miami River on the east.
 The Great Miami Watershed is under study, and maps may be updated in the next several years.
-The Little Miami Watershed has been studied and draft maps are being reviewed, with the effective date of publication planned for Fall 2022.
+The Little Miami Watershed has been studied and draft maps are being finalized, with the effective date of publication planned for March 8, 2022 (Greene County) and October 27, 2022 (Montgomery County).

 The new maps were created using more advanced and accurate technology to determine the land form.
 The analysis identifies waterways and projected elevations during flood events.
 The four key technical terms when evaluating flood maps are Floodplain, Floodway, Flood Fringe and Base Flood Elevation.